Fall & Winter Lawn Watering Tips

 There is really no set schedule to watering your lawn in fall and winter.
-Compared to the summer time, your lawn will require less water due to temperatures being on the cooler side.
-In the beginning of fall, when temperatures are still on the warmer side, continuing to water twice a week should be fine.
+Compared to the summertime, your lawn will require less water due to temperatures being on the cooler side.
+At the beginning of fall, when temperatures are still on the warmer side, continuing to water twice a week should be fine.
 As the temperatures drop in late fall to early winter, your watering frequency will likely change to once per week.
 Your neighborhood or local water company may even alert you when it is time to do this.
 However, if they do not, a good way to know when it’s time to water in the fall is to simply keep an eye on your lawn.

 Because temperatures are cooler and water will not evaporate as quickly as it would in the summer, you definitely DO NOT want to overwater your lawn by continuing to water it twice a week when it doesn’t need it.
 Your grass will tell you when it needs to be watered by either showing signs of wilt or by its color changing.
 You will notice that your lawn’s leaf blades will fold in half lengthwise and will begin to appear bluish grey when it’s in need of water.
 Those signs are your lawn telling you that it’s thirsty!
 Another indicator is to check your lawn for water retention.
 You can do this by simply walking in your lawn if your footprints remain in the lawn long after you’ve walked on it; the soil in your lawn has an abundance of moisture and does not need to be watered at that time.
 Overwatering your lawn can result in the growth of aquatic weeds such as dollar weed and sedge.

 WHEN IS THE PROPER TIME TO WATER YOUR LAWN?
 AND HOW MUCH SHOULD YOU WATER?